Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Model building with Markov switching models and inference

 A graphical presentation of these assumptions and a comparison with traditional HMM are available in Figure \ref{fig:tikz-models}.
 The likelihood is available in closed form for all parameter vectors for transitions $(\beta^{x,x'})_{x,x' \in \mathcal{X}}$:

 and for emissions $(\eta^x)_{x \in \mathcal{X}}$

 where $\mathcal{H}$ is the likelihood function for the trace-emission GLM model, which will be practical for exploring the space of parameters with a custom sampler.
+In both equations, the second product is only over time indices $t$ such that $X_{i,t}=x$.

-We purposefully introduced the Markov switching model in a general fashion, but it is now useful to provide details on one useful specificity of applications for career modeling.
-In many instances, certain values taken by $X_{i,t} \in \mathcal{X}$ will be tied to certain values or a certain support of $Y_{i,t}$, \textit{deterministically}.
-For example: when studying traces in the public sector record, we know that if an individual is working in the private sector (denoted here as $X_{i,t}=\text{Private}$) then there cannot be any traces in the public sector record.
+We purposefully introduced the Markov switching model in a general fashion, but our career modeling application presents a useful specificity: certain values taken by $X_{i,t} \in \mathcal{X}$ are tied to certain values or a certain support of $Y_{i,t}$, \textit{deterministically}.
+Indeed, we know that if an individual is working in the private sector (denoted here as $X_{i,t}=\text{Private}$) then there cannot be any traces in the public sector record.
 Formally, $X_{i,t}=\text{Private}$ implies $Y_{i,t} = 0$.
-This can be applied to many cases where individuals cannot hold multiple positions at the same time: journalists who have a full-time contract, managers in companies, politicians and their political party.

-There is no need to actively model the emission parameters $\eta^{x}$ in cases $x\in\mathcal{X}$ where we have such information (e.g. $\eta^{Private}$ for the civil servants), since, because of our external knowledge, the conditional distribution of $Y_{i,t}$ given $X_{i,t} = x$ is deterministic.
+There is no need to actively model the emission parameters $\eta^{x}$ in cases $x\in\mathcal{X}$ where we have such information, since, because of our external knowledge, the conditional distribution of $Y_{i,t}$ given $X_{i,t} = x$ is deterministic.
 This reduces the number of parameters to estimate and enables the seamless integration of expert knowledge.
 Additionally, when trying to reconstruct trajectories $\textbf{X}$ from traces $\textbf{Y}$, this will provide an unusually strong conditioning compared to usual applications of HMMs.
 This is a reason why our procedure works well in practice.
 As a whole, this application specificity thus facilitates both inference of parameters and reconstruction of trajectories.

-\subsubsection{Motivation from a complexity point of view}
+\subsection{Motivation from a complexity point of view}